mpv-player/mpv/DOCS/man/options.rst

     The default is a subdirectory named "watch_later" underneath the config directory (usually ``~/.config/mpv/``).

+``--watch-later-blacklist-properties=<all|property1,property2,...>``
+    Prevents the listed properties from being saved in the "watch later" files.
+    Existing watch later data won't be modified and will still be applied fully, but new watch later data won't contain these properties.

+    The special name "all" blacklists as many properties as possible.
+The starting position is always saved and restored.

+    .. admonition:: Examples

+        - ``--watch-later-blacklist-properties=fullscreen``
+          Resuming a file won't restore the fullscreen state.
+        - ``--watch-later-blacklist-properties=volume,mute``
+          Resuming a file won't restore the volume or mute state.
+        - ``--watch-later-blacklist-properties=all``
+          Resuming a file won't restore any property except the starting position.

 ``--dump-stats=<filename>``
     Write certain statistics to the given file.
 The file is truncated on opening.
 The file will contain raw samples, each with a timestamp.
 To